GTkernel/streamer/README.md

 * `make tests`
 * `ctest -j4`

-### Run multi-camera end-to-end demo
+### Run single-camera end-to-end demo

-This is an example of running imagenet netowrk in Caffe with multiple camera streams.
+This is an example of running image classification on a single camera stream.

 First you need to configure your cameras and models.
 In your build directory, there should be a `config` directory.